joshuadavidthomas/opencode-plugins-manual/README.md

 ### Artifacts

-For those curious on how this manual was created, the artifacts, commands, and agents are contained in the [artifacts/](artifacts/) directory, including:
+For those curious about how this manual was created, the artifacts, commands, and agents are contained in the [artifacts/](artifacts/) directory, including:

 - [Research](artifacts/research.md) - OpenCode vs Claude Code analysis
 - [Plan](artifacts/plan.md) - Execution plan with subagent prompts